What movies are covered under my license?

 We own the movie, do we still need a license to view or show it in public?

 Yes.
 The location requires a license regardless of who owns the movie.
-While you may own the actual movie, you are only granted the right to view it in your home, not to view it in public.
+While you may own the actual movie, you are only granted the right to view it in a personal, private setting.
+Any public screening requires a license.

 Once I have my license, do I need to call CVLI and obtain permission to show a covered movie?